alxnbl/onenote-md-exporter/README.md

 # Support

 I developed this tool on a voluntary basis, but if you like my work you can [buy me a ☕](https://www.buymeacoffee.com/alxnbl).

+# Related Projects

+* The [OneMore add-in](https://onemoreaddin.com/) can import and export from/to Markdown.